 In a fantasy world, all businesses would make their sales quotas from spontaneous, no-questions-asked impulse buys.
-But in reality, most customers, especially B2B clients, go through at least three stages of the buying cycle before they feel comfortable enough to make an informed purchase.
+But in reality, most customers, especially B2B clients, go through at least three stages of the buyer’s journey before they feel comfortable enough to make an informed purchase.

 The buying cycle consists of the different stages customers go through leading up to their purchase.
 Between their first introduction to your brand and the time of purchase, your potential customers’ needs and feelings fluctuate throughout their journeys.
-It’s the marketer’s job to make sure they continue to move through the buying cycle toward a comprehensive understanding of the value your business provides.
+It’s the marketer’s job to make sure they continue to move through the buyer’s journey toward a comprehensive understanding of the value your business provides.

 A content marketing strategy is one of the most effective ways to move potential customers through the buying cycle.
-But to do so successfully, it’s important to create a diverse body of content that appeals to customers in all three stages of the buying cycle: awareness, education and validation & purchase.
+But to do so successfully, it’s important to create a diverse body of content that appeals to customers in all three stages of the buyer’s journey: awareness, education and validation & purchase.

-This blog post will break down how to create content that leverages the buying cycle to drive profitable customer action.
+This blog post will break down how to create content that leverages the buyer’s journey to drive profitable customer action.

 In the awareness stage, marketers acquire leads by distributing top-level content such as blogs, videos and social media posts where their target audience is likely to find it.
 Most audiences will first turn to search engines to explore products or services that are unfamiliar to them.
 Therefore, it’s critical that your top-level content addresses a topic within your industry that’s commonly searched for and is accessible to people who don’t have in-depth knowledge of it.